Mikejo5000/vsts-docs-pr/docs/tfs-server/install/install-2013/config-tfs-advanced.md

     ![Choose to configure SharePoint](../../admin/_img/ic742588.png)

-    If you chose to configure SharePoint, then you have two choices—either install and configure SharePoint on this machine or specify a SharePoint location.
+    If you chose to configure SharePoint, then you have two choices-either install and configure SharePoint on this machine or specify a SharePoint location.
 Here are the details:

     -   Install and configure SharePoint on this machine